ethan-stratton/startup/README.md

 ### 8. **WebSockets**
    - **Real-time Data**: WebSockets will be used to push updates to users about new listings, price changes, and apartment availability.
-   - **User Interactions**: Real-time chat for users to ask questions directly to landlords or property managers.
+   - **User Interactions**: Real-time chat for users to ask questions directly to landlords or property managers (if they let themselves become available.
+Also potential ability to find and contact potential roommates with this system.)

 ## **Mockup Designs**